 Lipids make up around 50 % of the plasma membrane weight, with about 5 million lipids per µm2 of membrane.
 There are more than 1000 types of lipids distributed through the different membranes of an eukaryotic cell, with specific proportions depending on the membrane.
 About 5 % of the genes of a cell are related to lipid synthesis.

 1. Glycerophospholipids or phosphoglycerides

 Glycerophospholipids are the most abundant type of lipids in cell membranes, more than 70 % of membrane lipids.
-Structurally, they have 3 domains: two fatty acid chains, glycerol, and phosphoric acid.
+Structurally, they have 3 domains: two fatty acid chains, glycerol, and phosphoric acid (Figure 2).
 Other molecules bind to the phosphoric acid providing molecular diversity.
 Fatty acid chains are 13 to 19 carbon atoms in length.
 Most of the carbon-carbon bonds are simple, which are referred to as saturated bonds.
 More than half of the fatty acids contain at least one double carbon-carbon bond, which is referred to as unsaturated.
 Each double bond makes a permanent bend in the fatty acid chain and, although rotation of these chains is restricted, the increase of unsaturated fatty acids makes membranes more fluid because the lipids are more separated between each other.
 Fatty acids constitute the inner hydrophobic (water phobia or water flee) part of membranes.

 Sphingolipids contain a molecule of sphingosine, which is a nitrogenated alcohol with a large carbon chain bond to a fatty acid chain.
-These two form a molecule known as ceramide (see figure).
+These two form a molecule known as ceramide (Figure 3.
+See also figure 1).
 Diverse polar heads can be linked to ceramida.
 In this way, sphingolipids show a molecular structure similar to glycerophospholipids: two hydrophobic chains linked to one hydrophilic head.
 Most of membrane glycolipids, which are those containing sugar in the hydrophilic domain, are sphingolipids.
 Glycolipids can be found mostly in animal cell membranes.
 Sphingomyelin, other type of sphingolipid, contains one ethanolamine or one phosphorylated choline in the hydrophilic head.
 Sphingolipids are more abundant in the plasma membrane than in organelles, and are proposed, together with cholesterol, as main players in the lateral segregation of membrane molecules into domains such as lipid rafts.